Complements of discriminants of real parabolic function singularities. II

 The union of subsets $V(l)$ over all $l \in L$ is $S(3)$-invariant.
 Lemma \ref{lem1318} implies that it is also connected, and therefore the corresponding virtual component with $\mbox{Card}=844$ is associated with only one real connected component of the discriminant complement.
 Applying the involution (\ref{invoP}) proves the assertion of Theorem \ref{mthmp2} also for the other virtual component with $\mbox{Card}=844.$ The union of subsets $W(l)$ is also $S(3)$-invariant.
 It is fibered over the circle $L/{\Z_2}$ with the fiber consisting of two contractible components.
 In Lemma \ref{monod}, we will see that the monodromy of this fibration permutes these components.
 Therefore, their union over all $l \in L$ is connected, and we again have only one real connected component.

 To prove Lemma \ref{lem1318}, we will describe the geometry of the discriminant in the parameter space of the versal deformation (\ref{vdD4}) in detail.
 The Morse polynomials of the form (\ref{vdD4}) can have two or four critical points depending on the parameters $\varkappa_2, \varkappa_3,$ and $\varkappa_4$.
-In a neighborhood of the origin of the space $\R^3$ of these parameters, the set of non-Morse functions looks as shown in Fig.~\ref{pyramid} (left), see \cite{AVGZ}, \S~21.3.
+In a neighborhood of the origin of the space $\R^3$ of these parameters, the set of non-Morse polynomials looks as shown in Fig.~\ref{pyramid} (left), see \cite{AVGZ}, \S~21.3.

 This set divides the space $\R^3$ into three parts.
 The larger part consists of polynomials with only two real critical points.
-Two symmetric ``pyramids'' are filled with polynomials (\ref{vdD4}) that have three saddlepoints and one critical point that is either a minimum or a maximum, depending on the pyramid.
+Two symmetric ``pyramids'' are filled with polynomials (\ref{vdD4}) that have three critical points with Morse index 1 and one critical point with Morse index 0 or 2, depending on the pyramid.
 We are only interested in the polynomials (\ref{vdD4}) with a minimum point.
-For each {\em generic} interior point $(\varkappa_2, \varkappa_3, \varkappa_4)$ of the corresponding pyramid, the set of non-discriminant polynomials (\ref{vdD4}) with these values consists of five intervals.
+For each {\em generic} interior point $(\varkappa_2, \varkappa_3, \varkappa_4)$ of the corresponding pyramid, the set of non-discriminant polynomials (\ref{vdD4}) with these values or parameters consists of five intervals.
 Indeed, the coefficient $\varkappa_1$ of a polynomial from this set should be not equal to minus a critical value of the polynomial